gennadiy-gaysha/PP_5_art_showcase/README.md

 Any user is redirected to comment's owner Profile page when they click on owner's Avatar/Username that located near the comment.

 <br>[Back to top ⇧](#table-of-contents)

+### Add Painting page

+Logged in user who has completed their profile can add their paintings to the Gallery by clicking on "Add painting" icon on the NavBar.

 ### Profile page.